InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

   as a definitive payload error
 - instead, the live `FILE_TASK` and `FILE_TASK_HISTORY.NU_STATUS_PROCESSING`
   move to `TASK_FROZEN = -3` for manual review

+## Summary Read Models

+`webfusion`, MATLAB and other read-side consumers still read the same public tables in `RFFUSION_SUMMARY`.

+What changed is the producer:

+- `appCataloga` publishers append dirty scopes into `BPDATA.SUMMARY_OUTBOX`
+- `appCataloga_rffusion_summary_worker.py` consumes that outbox
+- the worker refreshes the existing summary tables in dependency order
+- a scheduled full reconcile remains as a safety net for missed events

+Operationally, the summary worker is part of the normal service lifecycle and is started and stopped by `tool_start_all.sh` and `tool_stop_all.sh`.

 ## File Filter Modes